githubProjectTermux/miningbot/README.md

 miningInfoBot_v1.py is the main python file that bridge between the telegram user and the server. miningInfo_RigServer.py is a python script that SSH into each of your mining rigs and exact the necessary info so that miningInfoBot_v1.py can send user the data.
 The data extracted will be stored in the "data" folder. rig_details.txt must contain the name of each rig follow by the IP Address of each rig (IP Address of each rig must be static).
-The username must be in this format, <Name>_<IncrementingNumberFrom1><Space><IPaddress>.
+The username must be in this format, NAME_INCREMENTINGNUMBERSTARTINGFROM1 IPADDRESS.

 The issues reported by user through the telegram chat to the telegram bot will be stored in "issues" folder.